lwjglgamedev/lwjglbook-bookcontents-leg/README.md

 The source code of the samples of this book are in [GitHub](https://github.com/lwjglgamedev/lwjglbook).

-The source code for the book itself is also publishd int [GitHub](https://github.com/lwjglgamedev/lwjglbook-bookcontents).
+The source code for the book itself is also publishd in [GitHub](https://github.com/lwjglgamedev/lwjglbook-bookcontents).

 ## License